wbamberg/idl-reference/docs/nsIContentPrefService2.md

 Gets all preferences with the given name whose domains are either the same
 as or subdomains of the given domain.

-@param domain    The preferences' domain.
-@param name      The preferences' name.
-@param context   The private-browsing context, if any.
-@param callback  handleResult is called once for each preference.
-If no
-                 such preferences exist, handleResult is not called at all.

 #### Parameters ####